Satellite-im/warp-docs/pocketdimension/overview.md

 # Pocket Dimension (Cacher)

 The **PocketDimension** allows [Modules](modules/overview) to store data for quick indexing and searching later on.
-Additionally, it may be useful to cache frequently used data so that request can be made faster.
+Additionally, it may be useful to cache frequently used data so that requests can be made faster.
 The **PocketDimension** makes this easy by sorting the data per module, as well as allowing querying by specific information stored inside the payload of the [Data Object](data/overview) for a quick turnaround for search results and other data lookups.
 Data added to the **PocketDimension** will be versioned using the standard version attached to the [Data Object](data/overview).
 When data is queried we will always return the latest [Version](data/overview#version) (the greatest number).
 You can think of this as a giant void to throw data into and query from later.

 The **PocketDimension** itself is built on an abstract interface, so we can switch the storage method on a whim.
 This can include things like Redis, The Graph, FlatFile DBs, etc.